 - To move a part, drag and drop it to the desired position.
 A coloured line indicates valid positions on the screen.
 For example, FactBoxes can only be moved next to other FactBoxes in the FactBox pane.

 - You can hide a part by choosing the Hide option under the arrowhead.

-- When you start personalising or navigate to a new page, any parts that are currently hidden will appear on the page with distinctive visuals to indicate they are hidden.
+- When you start personalising or navigate to a new page, any parts that are currently hidden appear on the page with distinctive visuals to indicate they're hidden.
 You can unhide that part by choosing the Show option under the arrowhead.

 You can clear all personalisation changes that you have made within a single part by choosing the Clear personalisation option under the part's arrowhead.
 Clearing personalisation of a part only affects changes to the contents of the part, not the placement or visibility of the part on the page.